pinterest/querybook/docs/admin_guide/infra_config.md

 ## Authentication

 `AUTH_BACKEND` (optional, defaults to **app.auth.password_auth**): Python path to the authentication file.
-By default DataHub provides:
+By default Querybook provides:

-    - app.auth.password_auth: Username/password based on registering on DataHub.
+    - app.auth.password_auth: Username/password based on registering on Querybook.
     - app.auth.oauth_auth: Oauth based authentication.

 You can also supply any custom authentication added in the auth plugin.
 See "Add Auth" and "Plugins" guide for more details.